We understand this is a transition for the entire family, and we have created programs tailored just for you.

 How will my student know what to register for?

-Students will meet with an academic adviser from their department or school during their SO session.
-This person will help to review the general first semester courses for students in their major, as well as how AP, IB, or transfer credits may be included.
+Students will receive a complete fall semester schedule upon arrival at Student Orientation.
+Students will also meet with an academic adviser from their department or school during their SO session.
+This person will help to review the general first year courses for students in their major, as well as how AP, IB, or transfer credits may be included.
 If a student had their AP scores sent to Rensselaer, details on credits received will be included in their check-in packet when they arrive on campus for their SO session.

 Additionally, staff from the Registrar’s office and the various schools across campus will be available as resources during the lunch block for students.
-Staff will also be in place in the registration rooms to assist if needed.
+Staff will also be available to evaluate approved schedule changes as needed depending on AP/IB or transfer credits.

 Students will receive a full fall schedule that will count towards graduation.
 These may not always be their first choice classes, but will be classes that are needed for their degree.
 We are unable to make accomodations based on time of day.